-2. An employee required by management to attend a mandatory pre-scheduled meeting or training session on a scheduled day off, shall not be considered to be "call-in" for purposes of mileage reimbursement, unless the meeting or training schedule is not at the employees regular duty station, but shall receive a minimum of four hours of compensation as applied above.
+2. An employee required by management to attend a mandatory, pre-scheduled meeting or training session on a scheduled day off, shall not be considered to be "called-in" for purposes of mileage reimbursement, unless the meeting or training schedule is not at the employee's regular duty station, but shall receive a minimum of four hours of compensation as applied above.

-ARTICLE 31 ON CALL, STANDBY DUTY AND AVAILABLE STATUS
+ARTICLE 27 ON CALL, STANDBY DUTY AND AVAILABLE STATUS